TangibleInc/template-system/readme.md

 npm run deps all
 ```

 They will be downloaded in the folder `vendor/tangible`.
 Existing plugins will be skipped.
-Pass the the option `--update` to update them to the latest version.
+Pass the the option `--update` to re-download their latest version.

 ```sh
 npm run deps all --update
 ```

 You can install and update plugins individually.
 Run `npm run deps` to see the help screen.

+After install, the command updates the file `.wp-env.override.json` to map the local plugin folders to the Docker container.
+Run `npm run start` to restart the server.

 ### Run tests